-This ERA and the 2010 ERA results highlighted the important species that the fishery needs to focus on.
-This residual risk process brings the ERA assessment up-to-date with the most current management initiatives within the fishery.
-Using the results presented here, an appropriate management response will be developed to address the high priority species as part of the ERM framework.
-The ERAs will be updated periodically and this will capture how effective the ERM strategy is in to addressing risk to high priority species.
+The residual risk process brings the ERA assessment up-to-date with most of the current management initiatives within the fishery.
+Using the results presented here, an appropriate management strategy will be developed to address the high risk species as part of the ERM framework.
+The ERA's will be updated periodically and this will capture how effective the ERM response to high risk species has been.

-5. Consultation and clearance
+6. Consultation and clearance

-The residual risk assessment commenced in May 2012 and was finalised in August 2012.
-As part of the consultation process, AFMA presented preliminary results at the August 2012 meeting of the Southern and Eastern Scalefish and Shark RAG (SESSFRAG) which includes representatives from industry, science and management.
-Final results were presented to the Shark Resource Assessment Group in December 2013 and at the March 2014 SESSFRAG meeting.
+The residual risk analysis commenced in October 2013 and was finalised in December 2014.
+As part of the consultation process AFMA sought advice on application of residual risk guidelines from CSIRO and presented preliminary results to relevant resource assessment groups (RAGS) for comment.
+Results were presented at the March 2014 meeting of the Southern and Eastern Scalefish and Shark RAG which includes representatives from industry, science and management.
+Risk scores for Bight Skate and Whitefin Swell Shark were adjusted in November 2014 when AFMA became aware of an updated SAFE for these species.
 Final clearance has been approved by George Day, Senior Manager of Demersal and Midwater Fisheries at AFMA.